 In 1976, Ms. Marty Mann, founder of the National Council on Alcoholism and Drug Dependence, and the others who came together that day envisioned a future where addiction was seen as a public health issue.
 Forty years have passed and the need to shift public opinion and policy persists.

 The UNITE to Face Addiction Rally on the National Mall last October was the second time in 40 years that a list this long of major celebrities and influencers came together to challenge perceptions around addiction and recovery.
 Tens of thousands cheered and wept as Joe Walsh, Steven Tyler, Sheryl Crow, Darryl Strawberry, Paul McCartney, Ringo Starr, Dr. Mehmet Oz, Allison Janney, and so many more stood up on behalf of the 22 million people still suffering, the millions we have lost, and the 23 million living in recovery.

-The Surgeon General of the United States, Dr. Vivek Murthy, made the most important statement of all when he stood before the crowd of the afflicted and affected and declared that he was with them as America’s top doctor.
+The former Surgeon General of the United States, made the most important statement of all when he stood before the crowd of the afflicted and affected and declared that he was with them as America’s top doctor.
 He proclaimed addiction as a public health crisis and not a moral failing.
-The loudest crowd roar of the day came, not from the celebration of a classic rock song, but when Dr. Murthy told the crowd he would release the first ever Surgeon General’s report on substance use, addiction, and health later this year.
+The loudest crowd roar of the day came, not from the celebration of a classic rock song, but when he told the crowd he would release the first ever Surgeon General’s report on substance use, addiction, and health later this year.

 Let’s hope that this time we truly ended the silence around addiction.
 We must sustain this momentum.
 We can’t afford to wait another 40 years.